lucianoAvinas/Project201A/README.md

 ~~2.
 Create function to standardize datasets used - Luciano~~

-3. Import R MaxPro output to Python - Navin
+~~3.
+Import R MaxPro output to Python - Navin~~

-4. Choose Kernel and covariance hyperparameter for Gaussian Process Regressor - Navin
-   - Maybe vary one input at time and see if clustering response is smooth or jagged
+~~4.
+Choose Kernel and covariance hyperparameter for Gaussian Process Regressor - Navin~~ ~~ - Maybe vary one input at time and see if clustering response is smooth or jagged~~

 5. Actually do the thing